-But where does all of that energy go?
-Energy is necessary for living creatures to grow, to move, to keep warm, and to reproduce.
+But where does all that energy go?
+Energy is necessary for living creatures to grow, move, keep warm, and reproduce.

 When you walk, run, or swim, you use energy.
 Every time an animal breathes, it is using energy to do it.
 This energy changes form into heat energy that leaves the living thing.
 Where does it go?
-This heat energy escapes into the environment.
+The heat energy escapes into the environment.
 It goes into the air or water around the animal.